dav1dddd/Dell-Optiplex-7010-Hackintosh-OpenCore/README.md

     - UPDATE: it might work sometimes if you got lucky.
 I would try out Sleep before you disable it and see if it works and doesn't crash macOS.

 ## Supported graphics
 The fastest processor for this PC is the i7-3770 because the motherboard has a Q77 chipset.
 All of these processors should be supported on this PC https://www.cpu-upgrade.com/mb-Intel_(chipsets)/Q77_Express.html, it is best to use a processor that has HD 4000 graphics, because HD 4000 is supported on Big Sur.
+I wouldn't recommend anything lower than HD 4000 for a Hackintosh.

 ## Usage
 Follow the guide up until you have installed macOS on your USB (Make sure to use `OpenCore` in `MakeInstall.py`.)
 Then replace everything inside `BOOT` with everything in this repo. (this assumes that you are using the recovery installer).